Transfer Learning in Information Criteria-based Feature Selection: Real Data Applications

-{All experimental results on the Parkinson's data are shown in Figure \ref{parkinsons1}, Figure \ref{parkinsons2} and Figure \ref{parkinsons3}, with the relative task dissimilarities $0.20$, $2.02$ and $21.22$, respectively.
-We first observe from these results that, when the relative task dissimilarity is relatively small, i.e., $0.20$ in Figure \ref{parkinsons1}, the original TLCp method remarkably outperforms the original Cp criterion at both sample sizes.
-Specifically, the original TLCp improves the original Cp $37\%$ in terms of the average excess unexplained variance across two sample sizes.}
+{We first observe from these results that, when the relative task dissimilarity is relatively small, i.e., $0.20$ in Figure \ref{parkinsons1}, the proposed TLCp methods remarkably outperform the original Cp criterion for both sample sizes.
+Specifically, the original TLCp improves the original Cp and the approximate TLCp cutoff method by $28.74\%$ and $23.00\%$, respectively, {in terms of the average excess unexplained variance across two sample sizes}.
+We also find that the aggregate original Cp method performs significantly better than the individual counterpart in this case.
+This observation implies the appropriateness of the proposed relative task dissimilarity metric. }

+{The experimental results of Figure \ref{parkinsons1} are verified by the $p$-value of the pairwise Student's $t$-test shown in Table \ref{table11}.
+The CPU time requirements per run of each method are also listed in Table \ref{table11}.
+We find that the proposed approximate TLCp cutoff method has the least computational requirements among all the compared algorithms.}